 During the negotiations, the main focus was on the war in the Gaza Strip and the relations between the United States and Saudi Arabia, where A. Blinken has visited three times since the war between Israel and Hamas that began on October 7.

-The top U.S. diplomat said he could not say exactly when relations between Israel and Saudi Arabia would finally be normalized, but said discussions were “getting closer to the point where we will reach agreements.”
+The top U.S. diplomat said he might not say exactly when relations between Israel and Saudi Arabia would finally be normalized, but said discussions were “getting closer to the point where we will reach agreements.”

 Further progress depends on how several issues are resolved, according to a senior State Department official who spoke to AFP on condition of anonymity.